 Kids & Docs Workshop

-During the annual Kids & Docs Workshop, held September to February, participants develop a film plan for a short children’s documentary lasting 15 minutes.
-Each of the filmmakers receives support from one of the ten participating broadcasters.
+During the annual Kids & Docs Workshop, organised in cooperation with the Cinekid festival since 1999 and supported by NPO-fonds since 2017, participants develop a film plan for a 15-minute children’s documentary.
+Each of the filmmakers receives support from a participating Dutch broadcaster.